Number of zero-modes on magnetized $T^4/Z_N$ orbifolds analyzed by modular transformation: Introduction

 Orbifolding of magnetized tori is phenomenologically attractive\cite{Abe:2008fi, Abe:2013bca, Abe:2014noa}.
 This is because unwanted adjoint matter fields can be projected out which may lead to more realistic models than magnetized torus compactification.
 Furthermore, we obtain richer variety of three generation models.
 Phenomenological aspects of magnetized $T^2/Z_N$, ($N=2,3,4,6$) models were studied in depth, in particular realization of quark and lepton mass matrices \cite{Abe:2014vza,Fujimoto:2016zjs,Kikuchi:2021yog,Hoshiya:2022qvr} and flavor symmetries \cite{Kobayashi:2017dyu,Kobayashi:2018rad,Kobayashi:2018bff,Ohki:2020bpo,Kikuchi:2020frp,Kikuchi:2021ogn,Almumin:2021fbk}.
 Zero-mode degeneracy was analyzed in various methods.
 One of the most efficient analyses was done by applying modular transformation\cite{Kobayashi:2017dyu}\footnote{See for analyses on the zero-mode number through the index theorem \cite{Sakamoto:2020pev,Sakamoto:2020vdy,Kobayashi:2022tti,Kobayashi:2022xsk}.}. $T^2$ has a discrete geometrical symmetry known as modular symmetry, $SL(2,\mathbb{Z})$.
 Furthermore, $T^2 \times T^2$ permutation orbifold models were also studied\cite{Kikuchi:2020nxn, Kikuchi: T2T2permutaion}.

 It is intriguing to extend such analysis of zero-mode number to magnetized $T^{2n}/Z_N$ orbifolds.
 Magnetized $T^4$ and $T^4/Z_2$ models were previously studied\cite{Cremades:2004wa, Antoniadis:2009bg,Kikuchi:2022_T4, Abe:2014nla}.
 Zero-mode wavefunctions are written in terms of Riemann-theta function.
 In $T^4$, there is $Sp(4,\mathbb{Z})$ modular symmetry.
 Here, we apply this symmetry to zero-mode counting in magnetized $T^4/Z_{N}, (N=3,4,5,6,$ etc.) orbifold models.
 We perform systematic analyses and clarify conditions needed to realize three generations of fermions.
 We assume that the 6 dimensional compact space is $T^4/Z_N \times \mathcal{M}_2$ where $\mathcal{M}_2$ is a two dimensional compact space such as two-dimensional orbifolds on which there is a single zero-mode, making no contribution to the overall zero-mode numbers.
 The D-term condition preserving 4D $\mathcal{N}=1$ supersymmetry (SUSY) depends on both $T^4/Z_N$ and $\mathcal{M}_2$ sectors.
-Here we do not discuss it, because we do not specify $\mathcal{M}_2$.

 This paper is organized as follows.
 In section 2, we give a review of magnetized $T^4$ models.
 In section 3, we introduce magnetized $T^4/Z_N$ orbifold models.
 In section 4, $Sp(4,\mathbb{Z})$ modular transformation of magnetic fluxes as well as zero-mode wavefunctions are explicitly presented.
 In section 5, we show some algebraic relations satisfied by the generators of $Sp(4,\mathbb{Z})$.
 In section 6, by use of these algebraic relations, we construct $T^4/Z_N$ orbifold models and systematically analyze zero-mode numbers.
 In Section 7, we show that a parity transformation connects two different magnetized $T^4/Z_6$ orbifold models.
 There is a duality in the sense that positive chirality modes on one side correspond to negative modes on the other.
 Section 8 is our conclusion.
 In appendix A, we give a derivation of modular transformation properties of zero-mode wavefunctions.
 In Appendix B, we provide some details of magnetized $T^4/Z_4$ models.
 In Appendix C, we define $T^4/Z_2$ permutation orbifolds and show some basic facts.
 In Appendix D, we show negative chirality wavefunction and its relation to positive chirality mode via parity transformation.
-In Appendix E, some useful properties of the Riemann-theta functions are noted.
+In Appendix E, we review the F-term SUSY condition.
+Some useful properties of the Riemann-theta functions are shown in Appendix F.